-After separation in a marriage, one of the first things you want to do with your estranged husband/wife is, establish healthy boundaries that can be established by filing for separation and obtaining a marriage separation agreement.
-What is a separation agreement?
+After separation in a marriage, one of the first things you want to do with your estranged partner is, establish healthy boundaries that can be established by filing for separation and obtaining a marriage separation agreement through a lawyer.

 Establishing boundaries after separation in a marriage can also help you find ways to rekindle your relationship.
 Marriage separation isn’t necessarily a bad thing, following are a few takeaways that can help you understand “is separation good for a marriage?”

 - Viewing your marriage from a different perspective